Colorectal cancer

 Used to help doctors know if the cancer has an abnormal gene that can cause cancer to grow and spread faster.

-Knowing if your cancer has abnormal genes from biomarker testing can help your doctor recommend treatment options.
+Knowing whether your cancer has abnormal genes from biomarker testing can help your doctor understand which treatment options might be right for you.

 Many people living with mCRC are tested for biomarkers, but they may not know or understand their results.